 Energy and Macronutrient Support

 Significant weight loss is preventable with nutritional support.
-Recommended daily energy intake is as follows: for adults, 25 kcal/kg plus 40 kcal per each percent of burn area; for children, 1,800 kcal plus 2,200 calories per m 2 of burn area.
+Recommended daily energy intake is as follows: for adults, 25 kcal/kg plus 40 kcal per each percent of burn area; for children, 1,800 kcal plus 2,200 calories per m2 of burn area.
 Individualized nutrition assessment is recommended for patients with burns on > 20% of TBSA.

 Enteral nutrition support with a high-protein, high-carbohydrate diet is recommended, and timing may be critical.
 Feedings started within ~ 4-36 hours following injury appear to have advantages over delayed (> 48 hours) feedings.
 If patients are hemodynamically stable (a prerequisite for prevention of bowel ischemia), these benefits include reductions in sepsis associated with gut permeability and clinical infection, as well as significantly shortened hospital stays.
 Enteral support can reduce the burn-related increase in secretion of catabolic hormones and help maintain gut mucosal integrity.
 The duodenal route is better tolerated than gastric feeding, due to an 18% failure rate in the latter from regurgitation.
+Total parenteral nutrition (TPN) is typically not recommended because of its ineffectiveness in preventing the catabolic response to burns.
+TPN, sometimes in combination with enteral nutrition, can lead to overfeeding, impaired immunity, liver failure, and increased mortality, when compared with enteral nutrition.

 Patients with major burns also suffer acute trace-element deficiencies, at least partly because of large exudative losses through the burned areas.
 A lack of certain trace elements (e.g., selenium and zinc) can exacerbate poor immunity, and burns are the second-leading cause of immunodeficiency (after HIV infection).
 Although a role for free radicals and lipid peroxides in burn trauma has been established, little research has been done on the effects of antioxidant supplements in human burn injury.
-However, the addition of selecium, zinc, and copper to a standard trace element formula and enteral nutrition was associated with a significant decrease in the number of bronchopneumonia infections and with a shorter hospital stay.
+However, the addition of selenium, zinc, and copper to a standard trace-element formula and enteral nutrition was associated with a significant decrease in the number of bronchopneumonia infections and with a shorter hospital stay.

 Evaluating Nutritional Response to Feeding